openmovementproject/openmovement/docs/buildax/docs/connecting.md

 ## USB Mass Storage

-Finally, data files logged by the router can be retrieved directly by using the router as a USB Mass Storage device.
-For this option to be available, data logging on the router must be disabled.
-This is because it would be unsafe to continue writing data to files which could be read at any time.
+Finally, data files logged by the LRS can be retrieved directly by using it as a USB Mass Storage device.
+For this option to be available, data logging on the LRS must be disabled (this is because it would be unsafe to continue writing data to files which could be read at any time).

 To override this, use the `mount` command.